Emil i Lönneberga

-Emil of Lönneberga (from Swedish: Emil i Lönneberga) is a series of children's novels, written by Astrid Lindgren in 1963, 1966 and 1970 respectively, about the prankster Emil Svensson who lives on a farm in the Lönneberga parish of Småland, Sweden.
+Emil in Lönneberga (from Swedish: Emil i Lönneberga) is a series of children's novels, written by Astrid Lindgren in 1963, 1966 and 1970 respectively, about the prankster Emil Svensson who lives on a farm in the Lönneberga parish of Småland, Sweden.

 In total twelve books were written between 1963 and 1997, which have appeared in 44 languages (2014), in most cases with the original Swedish illustrations by Björn Berg.
-There are three live-action film adaptations, released in 1971–1973, and animated adaptation released in 2013.
+There are three live-action film adaptations, released in 1971–1973, and an animated adaptation released in 2013.

 Emil the character

 Emil Svensson lives on the farm Katthult ("Catholt" or "Catwood"), set in the village of Lönneberga in Småland around the year 1900, with his younger sister Ida, mother Alma and father Anton, the farmhand Alfred who shows great affection towards Emil and the farm maid Lina who, however, is unable to tolerate Emil's mischief (hyss).
 Sometimes old Krösa-Maja ("Lingonberry-Maia") comes to Katthult to help with domestic work and tell Emil and Ida stories about "mylingar", ghosts, murders and similar nasties and superstition.
 Emil does more "hyss" than there are days of the year, which one day brings the inhabitants of the village to such irritation that they collect money for Emil's mother to send Emil to America, but she gets angry and refuses, saying, "Emil is a nice little boy; we love him just the way he is".
 Alma writes down all Emil's "hyss" in blue notebooks, so Emil will remember what he did as a child when he reaches adulthood.
-Emil is resourceful, and handy with all types of farm animals, and his pranks are always innocent and good-hearted.
+Emil is resourceful, handy with all types of farm animals, and his pranks are always innocent and good-hearted.

 In the three novels, written in 1963, 1966 and 1970 respectively, one may follow some of Emil's many pieces of mischief, for example: